moorepants/learn-multibody-dynamics/eom.rst

    Ao.vel(N), Bo.vel(N), A.ang_vel_in(N), B.ang_vel_in(N)

-We now have the partical at :math:`Q` so we need its velocity for its contribution to  :math:`F_r` and :math:`F_r^*`. :math:`Q` is moving in :math:`B` so the one point velocity theorem can be used.
+We now have the particle at :math:`Q` so we need its velocity for its contribution to  :math:`F_r` and :math:`F_r^*`. :math:`Q` is moving in :math:`B` so the one point velocity theorem can be used.